raiane-oliveira/gardenscape-api/README.md

 ## Features

 - [x] It should be able to register a user
+- [ ] It should be able to authenticate a user
-- [ ] It should be able to create vegetable gardens
+- [x] It should be able to create vegetable gardens
 - [ ] It should be able to list all plants in third API
 - [ ] It should be able to schedules reminders for plants
 - [ ] It should be able to get plant details